 Governor directs flags to fly at half-staff

-BISMARCK, N.D.
-(AP) — North Dakota Gov. Doug Burgum has directed all government agencies to fly the United States and state flags at half-staff until sunset Tuesday.
+PIERRE, S.D.
+(AP) — South Dakota Gov. Kristi Noem has ordered flags across the state to be flown at half-staff until Tuesday at sunset in honor of the victims of the Virginia Beach shooting.

-Burgum is encouraging North Dakotans to do the same at their homes and businesses to show respect for the victims of Friday's shooting in Virginia Beach, Virginia.
-Twelve people were killed and several others wounded when a city employee opened fire in the municipal building.
+Twelve people were killed and several others wounded when a city employee opened fire in the municipal building Friday.
 He was killed in a gunbattle with police.

 The governor's directive is in accordance with a proclamation issued by President Donald Trump.